Kmeakin/walrus-report/src/10-introduction.md

 problems at a higher level of abstraction or without writing excessive boilerplate code.
-In our experience this is often achieved through the use of features from functional programming such as higher order functions, polymorphism, and algebraic datatypes.
+In our experience this is often achieved through the use of features from functional programming such as higher order functions, polymorphism, and algebraic data types.

 ### Performance
 The language should not produce programs that are needlessly slow to execute.
-Of course, everyone always wants faster programs; it is a question of what tradeoffs the language makes in order to acheive it.
+Of course, everyone always wants faster programs; it is a question of what trade-offs the language makes in order to achieve it.

 Systems languages such as C++ and Rust are willing to significantly complicate the model of the language in order to squeeze the last few drops of performance